maldroid/hardware-hacking/dump.md

 ![First data transmission](assets/logic_screenshot_1.png)

-Sinc ethis is channel 1 it means that the transmission is coming from the board to the computer.
-If you remember our serial communication session you might've already guessed what this is.
+Since this is channel 1 it means that the transmission is coming from the board to the computer.
+If you remember our serial communication session with `picocom` you might've already guessed what this is.
 This is most likely the `Password:` prompt we get from the board asking us to enter the correct password.
 But how is this encoded?
 What do the squiggly lines actually mean?
 Well, for that you need to go to the next part!

 [Decoding the serial protocol >>>>](protocol)